 The Innovation Challenge

 On my return to the United States, I challenged my innovation team at HP to think about emerging markets such as India.
 We talked a little about the huge gap between the Indian middle and upper class, as well as the lower-class workers who made up the bulk of the population.
 I described my driver in Kolkata.
 He was poor and had no education but was one of the most ambitious and focused men I’ve ever met.
-As a child he had taught himself to speak English, an invaluable skill in India, by listening to the BBC on the radio.
+As a child he had taught himself to speak English, an invaluable skill in India, by listening to the BBC on the radio, I can vouch for the importance of a conversation partner when learning a new language.
 As a man he was painstakingly schooling his children in the ABCs of spoken (though not written) English every evening.
 There was no reason for him to think he could claw his way out of poverty except for his own belief that it was possible.
 There are tens of millions of people like my driver in India—people who were born with nothing, but who are fiercely determined to boost their children out of the poverty they live in.
 And these men and women are doing it armed with nothing more than cell phones, an eye for opportunity, and creative, determined personalities.
 At the end of my trip my driver asked for my e-mail and promised to stay in touch; I gave it to him gladly.

 The Core Question